WHATS HOT

 Stretch Marks In – Avoidable Or Inevitable

 Most pregnant will get stretch marks, but there are things you can do to try to prevent them.
 Factors that play a role in whether you’ll get stretch marks include your genes, ethnicity, and skin color.
-Also, important is your and how much you gain .
+Also, important is your and how much weight you gain .

 Stretch marks can be caused by certain genes, but the main cause is when the middle layer of the skin (dermis) stretches too much and breaks.
 This often occurs during when the fibers that make up the dermis are stretched beyond their capacity, causing them to rupture.
 Hormonal during pregnancy can cause stretch marks by making the collagen ligaments in the pelvis softer and more prone to stretching.

-Stretch marks can vary greatly in , from a millimeters to over 8 cm in length.
+Stretch marks can vary greatly in size, from a few millimeters to over 8 cm in length.
 While you’re most likely to find them on your bump, they can also appear on your breasts, bottom or thighs.
 Stretch marks can be a nuisance, but there are things you can do to reduce their appearance.

 One way to reduce the appearance of stretch marks and improve the of your skin is through diet.
 Include plenty of fresh fruits and vegetables as well as omega-3-rich in your diet.
 Foods high in vitamins C and E, zinc, and silica have been known to help skin stretch better.
-You can also improve your skin’s health by avoiding and staying hydrated.
+You can also improve your skin’s by avoiding and staying hydrated.

 Yes, keeping your skin hydrated will help to maintain its elasticity and reduce the appearance of stretch marks.
 Moisturizers and lotions help to lock in water and keep the skin supple.